-- 5.5.4 The proposed dwellings all have sufficient access to private garden space, which are proportionate to the size of the dwellings.
+- The proposed dwellings all have sufficient access to private garden space, which are proportionate to the size of the dwellings.
 Where the depths of the gardens are below the recommended 10 metres, the overall area far exceeds the minimum 50 square metres.
 Overall, whilst some existing residents will experience a different outlook, the development will not result in significant adverse effects on residential amenity.
-In this regard the scheme complies with planning policy. - All the proposed dwellings will be provided with suitable electric vehicle charging points, cycle storage provision and will be built to achieve 10% above the minimum requirements of Part L of Building Regulations (at the time of construction).
+In this regard the scheme complies with planning policy. - 5.5.5 All the proposed dwellings will be provided with suitable electric vehicle charging points, cycle storage provision and will be built to achieve 10% above the minimum requirements of Part L of Building Regulations (at the time of construction).
 These are matters that can be controlled by condition to enable compliance with policy DM30 of the DM DPD. - 5.5.6 The applicant has evidenced that ground contamination would not pose a risk to future occupants of the development and that the previous site investigation for the wider site would remain relevant.
 The Council's Contaminated Land Officer has raised no objection to the development, subject to the imposition of an unforeseen contaminated land condition. - 5.5.7 The development does extend closer to the powerlines than the approved scheme with plots 62-65 most affected.
 National Grid guidance clearly indicates that whilst research continues to improve our understanding of the effects of electric and magnetic fields (EMFs), the balance of current international scientific evidence is against EMFs from high voltage power lines causing ill health.
 No causal link has been established between cancer (or any other disease) and EMFs and there is no established mechanism by which these fields could cause or promote disease.
-Consequently, neither the UK Government nor the National Radiological Protection Board (NRPB) have recommended any special precautions for the development of homes near power lines on EMF grounds. - There are, nevertheless, good operational and amenity reasons for not siting built development directly beneath overhead lines.
-In this case the development lies adjacent to the powerlines rather than underneath them.
-The applicant has adequately demonstrated to the satisfaction of National Grid that the development would not impinge the safety clearance distances to the powerlines.
-This was based on the original 11 dwelling scheme.
-The amended proposal marginally improves this situation. - 5.5.9 The development is located to the south west of the existing pylon.
-The visual impact of the pylon will be notable.
-The amended scheme has sought to mitigate the visual impact by pulling the development away from the pylon (marginally) and the overhead lines, together with the provision of a landscaping buffer immediately to the north of the gardens to plots 61/62 and repositioning of affected plots to slightly off-set the line of sight of the pylon.
-These mitigation measures and circumstances are not dissimilar to the relationship of approved plots 7-10 and the pylon are considered not sufficient to result in significant adverse effects to the amenity of future occupants. - 5.5.10 Overall, the proposed development would provide an acceptable standard of amenity for future residents and has been designed and amended to ensure the amenity of existing residents is not significantly adversely affected in accordance with local and national planning policy.
+Consequently, neither the UK Government nor the National Radiological Protection Board (NRPB) have recommended any special precautions for the development of homes near power lines on EMF grounds. - There are, nevertheless, good operational and amenity reasons for not siting built development directly beneath overhead power lines.
+In this case, the development lies adjacent to the powerlines rather than directly underneath them.
+There are no operational constraints associated with the development lying close to the overhead powerlines.
+The applicant has adequately demonstrated to the satisfaction of National Grid that the development would not impinge the safety clearance distances to the powerlines. - 5.5.9 In terms of the effects on residential amenity, the development is located to the south west of the existing pylon located approximately 22m from the development (plot 61/62).
+The visual impact of the pylon will be most notable from plots 23/61/62.
+The amended scheme has sought to mitigate the visual impacts slightly by pulling the development away from the pylon and the overhead lines together with the provision of a landscaping buffer immediately to the north of the gardens to plots

+61/62.
+The revised positioning of the affected plots slightly off-sets the direct line of sight of the pylon to minimise the visual impacts.
+This accords with the design guidance set out by National Grid.